 Roger Wohlner is a writer and financial advisor with over 20 years of financial services experience.
 He writes about financial planning for Wealthsimple and for a number of financial advisors.
 His work has been published in Investopedia, Yahoo!
 Finance, The Motley Fool, Money.com, US News among other publications.
 Roger owns his own finance blog called 'The Chicago Financial Planner'.
 He holds an MBA from Marquette University and a Bachelor’s degree with an emphasis on finance from the University of Wisconsin-Oshkosh.

 The term fiduciary has been prominent in the financial news media in recent years, both because of the implementation of the Department of Labor’s Fiduciary rules under the Obama administration and the subsequent repeal of those rules by the Trump administration.
 Let’s take a look at the term fiduciary and shed some light on what it means to be a fiduciary.Finances can be complicated, we make them simple.
 And offer low fees and friendly financial advice along the way.
-Use our state of the art technology to get started investing investing or saving.
+Use our state of the art technology to get started investing.